rsrikrishnan27/Getting-and-cleaning-data/Codebook.md

 ##Identifiers

 *subject* - The id of the test subject
-*activity* - The type of activity performed when the corresponding measurements were taken.
+*activity* - The type of activity when corresponding measurements were taken.

 ##Measurements